-^{37.} See Civil Code § 4701 (exemption for 50% of person's earnings not available against execution issued upon a judgment for support).
+See Civil Code § 4701 (exemption for 50% of person's earnings not available against execution issued upon a judgment for support).
 But see WELF. & INST.
 CODE § 11489 (exemption for 50% of earnings on execution issued upon judgment in action for aid to dependent child).

-See, e.g., Civil Code § 4701 (court ordered wage as-38. signment has priority as against any garnishment or other assignment unless otherwise ordered by court); Code Civ.
+^{38.} See, e.g., Civil Code § 4701 (court ordered wage assignment has priority as against any garnishment or other assignment unless otherwise ordered by court); Code Civ.
 Proc. § 690.6 (earnings necessary for support of family exempt from execution).

-In place of the execution and involuntary assignment procedures, the Commission recommends a general procedure for continuous withholding by employers for support.
-Specifically, the court should be authorized to issue an earnings withholding order to enforce a prior order or judgment for the support of any person, including a former spouse of the debtor.
+In place of the procedures for reaching earnings through execution or involuntary assignment, the Commission recommends a general procedure for continuous withholding by employers for support.
+Specifically, the court, should be authorized to issue an earnings withholding order to enforce a prior order or judgment for the support of any person, including a former spouse of the debtor.
 The order should continue in effect until terminated by the court; it should be unrestricted in amount (although the debtor should be permitted to have the order reduced by the amount he proves is essential for the support of himself or his present family); and the order should be given priority over all other earnings withholding orders.
 An order for support should not, however, preclude simultaneous withholding under another order if the debtor's income is sufficiently large to enable withholding under both.

-The overall effect of this recommendation is to provide support obligors with adequate protection against wage garnishment on an ordinary judgment under more circumstances than the existing law.
-In addition, it would provide an efficient and economical method to compel persons who have support obligations to keep those obligations current.
-39 The Commission is hopeful that lawyers and the courts will recognize the benefits of the proposed system and that it will be used in marriage dissolution cases where appropriate and that judgments for delinquent support payments will become relatively rare.
-When such payments are not kept current, it is often impossible to recover the past due payment from the support obligor, and dependents are often required to seek welfare benefits because support payments are not made when due.
+The recommended procedure would provide an efficient and economical method to compel persons who have support obligations to keep those obligations current.
+At the same time, the support obligor would be given adequate protection against wage garnishment on an ordinary judgment.
+The Commission anticipates that lawyers and the courts will recognize the benefits of the procedure and that its use in marriage dissolution cases where appropriate will make judgments for delinquent support payments relatively rare.
+Dependents are often required to seek welfare benefits because support payments are not made when due; and, when such payments are not kept current, it is often impossible to recover the past due payments from the support obligor.